Akshay-Srivatsan/ox64-bootloader/README.md

   uint8_t data[]; // the binary itself
 };
 ```

+The `ox-flash` tool will automatically add this header, assuming the entry is
+`0x50000000` (the beginning of the payload once copied into RAM) by default.
+The entry address can be controlled with the `--entry` option, and the payload
+can be omitted entirely with the `--raw-payload` option.

 The payload will be executed in *m-mode*, with full access to physical memory.
 The bootloader **does not** provide an SBI implementation; it is assumed that